 - Protective physical barriers between beds should be sanitized daily and as needed.
-NOTE: The recommended protective barrier will be utilized where beds are LESS than 6ft. apart. - Shared personal items such as (microwaves, refrigerators, and hair tools) are to be sanitized after each use. - High touch areas should be sanitized several times per day and after each use (light switches, doorknobs, faucet handles, and toilet handles). - Bathrooms and all fixtures should be sanitized before and after each use (toilet, handles, and shower).
+NOTE: The recommended protective barrier will be utilized unless all occupants of the room have been vaccinated. - Shared personal items such as microwaves, refrigerators, and hair tools, are to be sanitized after each use. - High touch areas (light switches, door knobs, faucet handles and toilet handles) should be sanitized frequently. - Bathrooms and all fixtures should be sanitized before and after each use (toilet, handles, and shower).